16 Common Questions About Fall and Winter Gardening in Utah

 When do you plant Tulips?

-Bulbs to plant in Fall
+Spring-blooming bulbs to plant in fall include:

 • Tulips